SeleniumHQ/selenium-ide/docs/introduction/command-line-runner.md

 selenium-side-runner -c "browserName=firefox"
 ```

-__NOTE: For Firefox to work you'll need to download Mozilla's `geckodriver` and add it to your path (just like with ChromeDriver).
+__NOTE: For Firefox to work you'll need to download Mozilla's `geckodriver`.
+This can easily be installed through `npm` (e.g., `npm install geckodriver`).
+Or you can download the binary yourself and add it to your sytem path.
 For details, see <a href="https://firefox-source-docs.mozilla.org/testing/geckodriver/geckodriver/Usage.html" target="_blank" rel="noopener noreferrer">the `geckodriver` project page</a>.__

 ### Running on a remote WebDriver server